Vahidlari/aiApps/README.md

 - [ ] DevContainer opens successfully
 - [ ] Python 3.11 environment is active
-- [ ] RAGnaROCK package imports without errors
+- [ ] Ragora package imports without errors
 - [ ] Examples run successfully
 - [ ] Tests pass (at least the basic ones)
 - [ ] Git is configured with your name and email